 How should I apply?

 It is important to identify a prospective faculty advisor who shares your interests and is willing to make a commitment to work with you during the course of your graduate studies.
 Identify faculty who have interests similar to your own and send them an email explaining your interests, academic background and include a resume.
 If you receive a positive response from a faculty member, work with them to schedule a visit to meet with other faculty and current graduate students.
 If you are not able to visit campus, schedule a phone interview with prospective faculty advisors.
-To see a list of our faculty advisors, click here.
 This is the Graduate School list of fields.
 Find Natural Resources, click on it and then click on faculty at the bottom of the page.

 *Remember, we do not accept students without a faculty advisor, so it is important to have a faculty sponsor.
 You might also consider applying to related graduate fields at Cornell, including Ecology and Evolutionary Biology, Soil and Crop Sciences, Development Sociology, and International Agriculture.
 Each graduate field has different admissions procedures; therefore the application process may be different for each program of graduate study at Cornell.